-What We Do

-- Our executive compensation program reflects strong pay for performance plan design approximately 79% of our CEO's and 57% of our other Named Executive Officer's target level total direct compensation is tied to performance metrics. - We target total direct compensation for our CEO and other Named Executive Officers at approximately the market median for our peer group, but only if targeted performance levels are achieved. - Our PSUs for Named Executive Officers are tied to performance targets measurable over a three-year period. - We benchmark executive compensation against peers of comparable size, complexity, and industry. - Our Compensation Committee seeks advice from an independent compensation consultant. - We cap annual bonus payouts to eliminate potential windfalls for executives. - We maintain stock ownership guidelines for our directors and our executives, including our CEO and other Named Executive Officers. - We maintain a clawback policy with respect to incentive-based cash and equity compensation. - Our MSP encourages our executives, including our Named Executive Officers, to use cash incentives to invest in the Company, but any executive who departs the Company prior to vesting will, under certain conditions, lose the benefits of the discounted purchase price as well as any further appreciation in stock price and accrued dividends associated with such RSUs. - We hold an annual "say on pay" advisory vote. - We maintain a Compensation Committee comprised of only independent directors. - We have double-trigger vesting of cash severance payments upon a change of control. - We have a separate Chairman of the Board of Directors and Chief Executive Officer.
+What We Do What We Don't Do Our executive compensation program reflects strong pay for performance plan design - approximately 79% of our CEO's and 57% We do not provide any compensation-related tax gross-ups. of our other Named Executive Officer's target level total direct compensation is tied to performance metrics.
+We do not provide significant perquisites.
+We target total direct compensation for our CEO and other Named We do not allow officers or directors to hedge Company stock.
+Executive Officers at approximately the market median for our peer group, but only if targeted performance levels are achieved.
+We do not allow officers or directors to pledge Company stock.
+We do not reprice or replace out-of-the-money stock options.
+Our PSUs for Named Executive Officers are tied to performance targets measurable over a three-year period. we do not reprice of replace out-or-me-money stock options.
+We benchmark executive compensation against peers of comparable size, complexity, and industry.
+We do not have contracts that guarantee employment with any executives (all employment is terminable-at-will).
+Our Compensation Committee seeks advice from an independent compensation consultant.
+We do not pay dividends on unvested PSUs; dividends accrue and are paid only if and when applicable performance criteria are achieved.
+We cap annual bonus payouts to eliminate potential windfalls for executives.
+We maintain stock ownership guidelines for our directors and our executives, including our CEO and other Named Executive Officers.
+We maintain a clawback policy with respect to incentive-based cash and equity compensation.
+Our MSP encourages our executives, including our Named Executive Officers, to use cash incentives to invest in the Company, but any executive who departs the Company prior to vesting will, under certain conditions, lose the benefits of the discounted purchase price as well as any further appreciation in stock price and accrued dividends associated with such RSUs.
+We hold an annual "say on pay" advisory vote.
+We maintain a Compensation Committee comprised of only independent directors.
+We have double-trigger vesting of cash severance payments upon a change of control.
+We have a separate Chairman of the Board of Directors and Chief Executive Officer.